 BTEC Health and Social care is a starting point for anyone who is interested in how we develop throughout each life stage and factors that may have a positive or negative impact on our behaviour and development.
 You will also learn to appreciate the impact that diet and lifestyle can have on an individual’s health and well-being.
 During the course you will explore how to meet individual needs and the importance of effective communication within a health and social care setting.
 All demonstrating how to achieve successful health care and social care for the public.
 Health and Social Care at Painsley Catholic College aims to examine the health of the nation and the impact internal and external factors can have on an individual’s health and well-being.

 In Years 9-11 students will achieve the BTEC L1/L2 Tech Award in Health and Social Care.
 Areas to be explored are component 1 – Human Lifespan Development in Year 9, component 2 – Health and Social Care Services and Values in Year 10 and component 3 – Health and Wellbeing in Year 11.
-Units 1 and 2 will be internally assessed by coursework.
+Components 1 and 2 will be internally assessed by coursework.
 This accounts for 60% of the course marks.
-Unit 3 will be externally assessed – this is composed of a 3 hour set task.
+Component 3 will be externally assessed – this is composed of a 2 hour set exam.
 This accounts for 40% of the course marks.
 This can be attempted a second time if unsuccessful at the first sitting.
-All will be graded at a pass, merit or distinction.
+All will be graded at a Level 1 or 2 Pass, merit or distinction.

 Extracurricular and trips include: